 Some contractual requirements are nearly impossible to fulfill, and others are in conflict with each other.
 What’s an agent to do?

-Continue reading about Your Insureds’ Contractual Requirements – Part 2
+Your Insureds’ Contractual Requirements

 Agents are frequently provided insureds’ contract requirements in order to determine insurance needed.
 But contract requirements can go well beyond limits and Additional Insured status.
 Does an agent owe a duty to their insured to provide the coverage required by the contract?
 Or even more frightening — does the agent owe a duty to the insured’s client?